jahoey/abcPADE/README.md

 # abcPADE
-Scripts for reading in & manipulating fastsimcoal2 output for ABC
+Scripts for reading in & manipulating fastsimcoal2 output for ABC.
+A guide to performing ABC can be found [here]

 - **migrationABC_5729_2_0.5dispersal.est** & **migrationABC_DNA1millionby100.tpl** are the input files for generating simulations with fastsimcoal
 - **readparams.R** script reads in many parameter files from a single directory and appends them to each other